martinschne/helsa/README.md

-## Helsa - AI Health Advisor (MVP)
+# Helsa - AI Health Advisor

-A minimal MVP backend built with **FastAPI**, using OAuth2 authentication, modular architecture, and clean API design.
+A backend application built with **FastAPI**, using OAuth2 authentication, modular architecture, and clean API design.
+The application and database run as containerized services.

 Goal of the project is to help user gain insights from AI generated diagnoses based on provided symptom data and related images.